Top 5 Spring Maintenance Tips for Your Residential Roof

-Every residential roof could use a simple tune-up in the spring.
+Every residential roof could use a simple inspection in the spring.
 With regular, seasonal maintenance, roofs last longer and perform better.
 Whether you do some of the maintenance work yourself or hire a professional roofing contractor to get it done, there are some key things to do in the spring.

 Top 5 Spring Roof Maintenance Musts

 - Clean Those Gutters

 Eavestroughs and downspouts are meant to safely run water off your roof when the rain comes.
 If your gutters have debris built up in them – which they likely will after the winter – you will need to clean them out in preparation for spring showers.

 Are any shingles curling, loose, or damaged?
 You should replace these right away!

 Are any nails popping out?
 Hammer those down!

 Are the shingles looking old and worn out?
 You may need a roof replacement, depending on the roof’s age and condition.